-The primary goal of the World Languages Center (WLC) is to offer an expanding array of languages in a variety of instructional formats for Northeastern students and to ensure that students will be able to take at least two years of instruction (four semesters) in any language offered by the WLC and up to three years of instruction (six semesters) in many of the languages offered.
+The primary goal of the World Languages Center (WLC) is to offer a variety of language/culture classes and to ensure that students will be able to take at least two years of instruction (four semesters) in any language offered by the WLC and up to three years of instruction (six semesters) in many of the languages offered.

-Students with prior experience in French, German, or Spanish must take the online written placement exam if they wish to enroll in a French, German, or Spanish language class.
-The link for this exam can be found on the WLC or the Languages, Literatures, and Cultures website.
+Students with prior experience in French or Spanish must take the online written placement exam if they wish to enroll in a French or Spanish language class.
+The link for this exam can be found on the WLC website.
 Students with prior experience in any other language must contact the WLC to make an appointment for a placement assessment interview.
 Results of a student’s online placement or interview assessments are valid for one year only.

 Any student with prior experience in a language who registers for a language course without taking the WLC online placement test or a WLC placement assessment will not receive a letter grade for the course.